What is Body Language?

 Prolonged eye contact is not advisable as it can make people nervous.
 A glance would suffice as it would indicate that you checking their expressions to understand how your message is received.

-We have discussed about facial expressions and eye contact; it is time to discuss about posture.
+We have discussed facial expressions and eye contact; it is time to discuss about posture.
 The way you hold yourself is important and it gives a message even before beginning a presentation.
 Keep in mind these points while maintaining your posture in a presentation.

-Don’t hunch or bend: Keep in mind that you maintain an upright posture in your presentation You would appear more confident in doing so.
+Don’t hunch or bend: Keep in mind that you maintain an upright posture in your presentation, you would appear more confident in doing so.
 Presenting yourself in an awkward position will indicate that whatever you say is not important to you.

 Be relaxed in your presentation: – It is important to be composed during the presentation.
 In case you’re nervous take a deep breath before you begin.
-Take breaks in between of your presentation, as it would give time for your audience.
+Take breaks in between your presentation, as it would give time for your audience.

 5. Gestures and Movement

 The purpose of using gestures is to deliver your message in a clear and interesting manner.
-In short gestures should indicate something.
+In short, gestures should indicate something.
 For example, if you are trying to differentiate something you can use hand gestures to do this.
 Use them effectively as per the context of your presentation.
-Also make sure to move adequately on the space provided this would ensure that you are addressing the entire audience, moving towards different directions and interacting with people.
+Also make sure to move adequately on the space provided this would ensure that you are addressing the entire audience, moving towards different directions, and interacting with people.

 These points should help you decide how to use body language effectively in a presentation.
 Body language will undoubtedly help you communicate your idea clearly and effectively to your audience.